hieu-blackbox/perplexity-search/README.md

 # Perplexity Search MCP

-A Model Context Protocol (MCP) server for Perplexity's web search with sonar or sonar-pro.
+A simple Model Context Protocol (MCP) server for Perplexity's web search with sonar or sonar-pro.

 ## Features